jadecobra/python_tdd_exercises/source/how_to/make_person.rst

   .. code-block:: python

-    AttributeError: module 'TestPerson' has no attribute 'first_name'
+    AttributeError: 'TestPerson' object has no attribute 'first_name'

   because there is no longer a class attribute named ``first_name``, it is now local to the `unittest.TestCase.setUp`_ :ref:`method<functions>` and the other methods cannot reach it